 Without a pop shield, plosives (hard consonant sounds at the beginning of words, e.g. P's in Peter Piper picked a peck of pickled peppers) are exaggerated and are likely to ruin the recording.
 The pop shield softens the harshness of the sound.

 A professional pop shield will come with a clamp to attach to the mic stand or booth.
-It is important that you do not connect it directly to the microphone, as any vibrations will be transferred to the mic.
+It is important that you do not connect it directly to the microphone, as any vibrations will be transferred to the mic and that will ruin your voiceover.